ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ### `kr-seo` List
 {: #Seoul 1-list}

-`SEO01` Data Center is scheduled to close on October 28, 2022.
-See [Migrating resources to a different data center ](/docs/cloud-databases?topic=cloud-databases-migrate-data-center) for more information, including recommended data centers to which you can migrate.
+`SEO01` Data Center is scheduled to close on 28 October 2022.
+For more information (including recommended data centers to which you can migrate), see [Migrating resources to a different data center](/docs/cloud-databases?topic=cloud-databases-migrate-data-center).
 {: .important}

 Location | Region | Data center | Subnet | First IP